geewax-tech/wepass-site/privacy.md

 ## 6. Protection of Personal Data

-WePass uses commercially reasonable physical, managerial, and technical safeguards to preserve the integrity and security of your Personal Data and will not knowingly allow access to this data to anyone outside WePass, other than to you or as described in this Policy.
+WePass uses commercially reasonable physical, managerial, and technical safeguards to preserve the integrity and security of your Personal Data and will not knowingly allow access to this data to anyone outside WePass or Geewax Technology Pte Ltd, other than to you or as described in this Policy.
 However, WePass cannot ensure or warrant the security of any information you transmit to WePass and you do so entirely at your own risk.
 In particular, WePass does not warrant that such information may not be accessed, altered, collected, copied, destroyed, disposed of, disclosed or modified by breach of any of WePass physical, technical, or managerial safeguards.

 ## 7. Access and Correction of Personal Data